ArduPilot/ardupilot_wiki/common/source/docs/common-leds-pixhawk.rst

 **Flashing red and blue**: Initializing gyroscopes. !!
 Hold the vehicle still and level while it initializes the sensors.

 **Flashing blue**: Disarmed, no GPS lock found.
-Autopilot, loiter, and return-to-launch modes require GPS lock.
+Autopilot, loiter and return-to-launch modes require GPS lock.

 **Solid blue**: Armed with no GPS lock